- Following is just as important as leading.

-Being a good follower doesn't mean always taking the back seat.
-Good followers can become good leaders, and it doesn't always take a promotion to do it.
+Being a good follower doesn't always mean taking the back seat, however.
+Good followers can become good leaders, and doing so doesn't always require a promotion.

 "Leadership is fluid [today]," Babbitt said.
 "The person who was a leader on the last project is a follower on the next, and vice versa.
 Hierarchy no longer rules the day."

-The most important thing a follower can do to make an impact is embrace their role, said Babbitt.
+The most important thing a follower can do to make an impact is embrace their role, Babbitt said.